This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 But my daughter and her family don’t have a dog either.
 My son-in-law determined I was smelling garden mulch.

-My daughter purchased kitchen garden herbs.
+I walked into the kitchen and saw that my daughter had purchased kitchen garden herbs.
 As she was about to name them, I said, “Let me see if I can guess them all.”
-I knew some as I grow my own herbs.
+Some I knew because I grow my own herbs.

 I love to smell cilantro.
 Sticking my nose into the herbs, I backed up, confused.
 My daughter and son-in-law laughed.
 “You’ve got Covid.
 You can’t smell.”